CompleteBlenderCreator/06-Fluffy-Bunny-Original/readme.md

 # Not the best way…
 * Ideal to have a Solid coloured background, either 100% Black or 100% White to separate the image from the background.
 * It would be best if your images are processed to include an alpha (transparency) channel RGBA.

+# Testing The Grass
+* Name your new texture layer.
+* Turn back on the camera and lighting and the grass layer.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...